CobicistatBrand Name: Tybost Other Names: COBI Drug Class: Pharmacokinetic Enhancers (CYP3A Inhibitors) Company: Gilead Sciences, Inc.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Whether cobicistat can harm an unborn baby is unknown.
 Cobicistat should be used during pregnancy only if the potential benefits outweigh the risks.
 Talk to your health care provider about possible risks with taking cobicistat when pregnant.
-Tell your healthcare provider if you become pregnant while taking cobicistat.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's Wort) you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Cobicistat may affect the way other medicines or products work, and other medicines or products may affect how cobicistat works.
 Taking cobicistat together with certain medicines or products may cause serious and life-threatening side effects.

 How should I take cobicistat?